-The Statewide CASE Team assessed the roof product proposal's incremental costs by comparing the costs of roofing products that achieve the proposed and baseline aged solar reflectance levels.
-Market study results from the companion Nonresidential High Performance Envelope (California Codes and Standards Enhancement (CASE) initiative 2020)proposal indicate that installation costs of the same type of roofing were the same regardless of the reflective level of the products.
-Interviews with the Metal Buildings Manufacturers Association and CWI Commercial Roofing & Waterproofing further confirmed that installation costs do not vary between cases of new construction and alterations.
+The Statewide CASE Team assessed roofing product incremental costs for buildings up to four habitable stories by comparing the costs of roofing products that achieve the proposed and baseline aged solar reflectance levels.
+Market study results from the companion Nonresidential High Performance Envelope CASE Report (California Codes and Standards Enhancement (CASE) initiative 2020) indicate that installation costs of the same type of roofing were the same regardless of the reflective level of the products.